keyitang94/keyitang94.github.io/research.md

 2026.
 "Contractor-Driven Debt: The Role of Chinese Infrastructure Firms in Shaping Sovereign Lending."
 With Hong Zhang.
 (Data collection complete, analysis in progress)

 2025.
 "IMF Programs and Human Rights Violation."
 With Rodwan Abouharb and Bernhard Reinsberg.
+(Data collection in progress)

 Permanent Working Paper: